Trinity College, Perth: CBC Perth and St Patrick's Boys School

 CBC Perth was founded in 1894 by Bishop Matthew Gibney, Brother Ambrose Treacy, and the Congregation of Christian Brothers.
 It was located in the heart of Perth on the corner of Victoria Avenue and St Georges Terrace.

 In 1938, the boarding school and some day school boys moved to the new school at Aquinas College, Salter Point.
 Aquinas inherited the school colours red and black, the school crest and motto, the honour boards, and the school Public Schools Association (PSA) membership and achievements as well as the Headmaster.
 The new campus at Aquinas depleted student numbers at CBC Perth, which no longer accommodated boarders.
 Nearby, St Patrick's, a Christian Brothers school in the city on the corner of Wellington and Lord Streets, was overflowing.
 Many students transferred from St Patrick's, and CBC Perth continued as a day school from 1938.
-Stripped of its history, traditions and students, CBC Perth raised new honour boards and the colours blue, light blue and green, and the College set about building a new heritage which 24 years later would become Trinity College.
+Stripped of its history, traditions and students, CBC Perth raised new honour boards and the colours light blue, royal blue and green, and the College set about building a new heritage which 24 years later would become Trinity College.